 - How will obtaining the leadership skills, experiences and connections you described be transformational for you and strengthen your ability to make a significant difference for the people and issues you care about?
 (Maximum 1,800 characters, approximately 300 words)

-Your responses to the following questions are not used for selection, but are useful in helping us understand who is applying for the Fellowship program.
+Your responses to the following questions are not used for selection, but are useful in helping us understand who is applying for the Bush Fellowship.

 What is your date of birth?